ypaulsussman/yblog/content/posts/Revisiting Improving Adult Literacy Instruction.md

 <sup>1</sup>Well, sure, ignoring the whole "_complete lack of market demand/funding model_" and "_whole-cloth unsuitability to the realities of most non-literate ELL's family adn work lives._" ...beyond those, it seems promising?

-<sup>2</sup> In this sentence I've irrevocably date myself as hopelessly aged: it occurs that I can't plausibly expect that reference to resonate, anymore...
+<sup>2</sup> In this sentence I've irrevocably dated myself as hopelessly aged: it occurs that I can't plausibly expect that reference to resonate, anymore...
 I should've instead, perhaps, referenced Facebook.